phytec-labs/meta-cg5317/README.md

 # Table of Contents
 	1. Introduction
+	2. Adding Repo to Yocto
-	2. Testing all Components
+	3. Testing all Components
-	3. Host Software
+	4. Host Software

 # 1 - Introduction
 This repo holds the tools necassary to enable SPI communication between PHYTEC's supported dev kits